- Current Enrollment Information

 Please note repeat policies are different for Summer Session, please see Summer Session Policies for details.

 Many Chemistry classes require concurrent enrollment in a Lecture, Discussion and/or Laboratory.
 Please check the schedule of classes and your class schedule to ensure you are enrolled in all parts of a course.
 If you are not enrolled in all parts of a course you will be dropped from the class or receive a NR for the portion of the course you are enrolled in.

 - Students will not be able to add or drop a Chemistry laboratory after week 1.
 Please note this deadline is earlier than the School of Physical Sciences week 2 deadline.

-- Chemistry laboratory fees are non-refundable.
+- Chemistry laboratory fees are non-ref29dable.
 If you are enrolled in a Chemistry Laboratory after week 1 you will be charged a lab fee and are responsible for paying the fee.